nbetts2020/MoE-Asset-Pricing/README.md

 **FlashAttention 2**: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.

+**Online Learning**: Designed to continuously adapt to new data streams, ensuring the model remains up-to-date with the latest market trends and information.
+By leveraging techniques such as Synaptic Intelligence, Memory Replay Buffers, Fisher Information Regularization, and others, the model effectively mitigates catastrophic forgetting, maintaining its predictive accuracy over time while incorporating new insights.

 ## Model Architecture

 **Total Parameters**: Approximately **254 million parameters**, which includes all shared parameters and parameters from all experts across all transformer blocks.